English Reformation

 King Henry VIII initiated the separation of the English Church from the Catholic Church by declaring himself, not the Pope, the Supreme Head of the Church of England.
 Portrait by Hans Holbein the Younger.
 Thyssen-Bornemisza Museum, Madrid.

 The English Reformation began in 16th-century England when the Church of England broke away first from the authority of the pope and bishops over the King and then from some doctrines and practices of the Catholic Church.
 These events were part of the wider European Reformation: various religious and political movements that affected both the practice of Christianity in Western and Central Europe and relations between church and state.

-The English Reformation began as more of a political affair than a theological dispute.
+Disputes between the Church and the Crown had a long history in England as in other areas of Europe, and what is known as the English Reformation initially had more of a political than a theological nature.
 (Note: According to Scruton (1996), "The Reformation must not be confused with the changes introduced into the Church of England during the 'Reformation Parliament' of 1529–36, which were of a political rather than a religious nature, designed to unite the secular and religious sources of authority within a single sovereign power: the Anglican Church did not until later make any substantial change in doctrine.")
-In 1527 Henry VIII sought an annulment of his marriage, but Pope Clement VII refused.
+In 1527, Henry VIII sought an annulment of his 18-year marriage to Catherine of Aragon but Pope Clement VII refused.
 In response, the Reformation Parliament (1529–1536) passed laws abolishing papal authority in England and declared Henry to be head of the Church of England.
 Final authority in doctrinal disputes now rested with the monarch.
 Though a religious traditionalist himself, Henry relied on Protestants to support and implement his religious agenda.